coder/docs/admin/git.md

 ## Configuring OAuth

 Before developers can link their accounts, you (or another site manager) must create an OAuth application with the appropriate providers.
-When registering, you'll be asked for the following details related to your Coder deployment.
+You can create as many OAuth applications as necessary.

+1. Log into Coder as a site manager, and go to **Manage** > **Admin** > **Git OAuth**.
+1. Click **Add provider**.
+1. Select your **Provider** (e.g., GitHub, GitLab, or Bitbucket Server).
+1. Create an OAuth application with your Git provider and provide Coder with the requested details (the parameters required vary based on your Git provider).
+   See the following sections for additional guidance.

 ### GitHub